LisaMoi12/assessment/README.md

 ## Step 2: Filtering Data and Calculating Ribosomal Average

 The next step involves sorting the data and moving all hits with ribosomal units of E. coli to the top of the spreadsheet.
-Due to the variability in ribosomal unit naming conventions, the code employs various filters to account for different ribosomal units.
-Subsequently, the code calculates the ribosomal average, a key value for subsequent calculations.
+Due to the variability in ribosomal unit naming conventions, the code employs various filters to account for all ribosomal units.
+Subsequently, the code calculates the ribosomal average, a key value for further calculations.

 ## Step 3: Final Calculations of Protein Concentrations